Economy of Namibia: Oil and gas

+To manage potential oil revenues effectively, the Namibian government has proposed the creation of a sovereign wealth fund.
+This fund is intended to secure long-term economic stability and allocate benefits across generations.
 Legislation to outline the management, investment strategies, and withdrawal protocols of the fund is currently under development.
 This approach reflects Namibia's strategic planning to harness its oil resources responsibly while aiming for sustainable economic growth and ensuring that the benefits are widely distributed among its population.